Herring Island (Victoria): History

 Herring Island is an important environmental and recreational asset in Melbourne's inner suburbs, and forms an important focus for the linear parkland proposed for the lower reaches of the Yarra River.
 The Island contains indigenous vegetation, and provides important habitat for native fauna, particularly birds and insect eating bats.
 Grey headed flying foxes (megabats) visit at night in search of flowering and fruiting native trees.
 Such areas are rare in the inner suburbs, and are a valuable ecological resource.
 Herring Island is also an important recreational resource which provides opportunities for nature study, passive recreation and adventure play.
-The old scout hall was renovated to become the Herring Island Gallery.
+A former scout building was renovated to become the Herring Island Gallery in 1997.

+There is also a small permanent exhibition installed by Friends of Herring Island in consultation with Wurundjeri elder Joy Wandin Murphy which consists of historical drawings, paintings and photographs by aboriginal and European artists which depict the collision of indigenous Australian and colonial European worlds in the 19th century.

 Herring Island is little known to the people of Melbourne despite its prominent position in the Yarra River.
 For years, the Island had been used as a depository for silt dredged from the Yarra River and has experienced periods of neglect.
 This has left a legacy of land degradation, particularly soil salting, tree dieback, and weed invasion.

 Access to the island is from a punt service that leaves from Como landing.
-The punt service operates on Saturdays, Sundays and some public holidays from December through April.
+The punt service operates on Saturdays, Sundays and some public holidays from January through April.
 Visitors can also travel down the Yarra River in their own boat, but swimming in the Yarra is prohibited.

 Flora and fauna

-Plants on the island include river red gums, silver wattle, manna gum, southern mahogany and wallaby and spear grass.
-The island is inhabited by several species of birds, including honeyeaters, willie wagtails, cormorants, kookaburras, magpies, wattlebirds and white-faced herons.
-Water birds such as Pacific black ducks, dusky moorhen and maned ducks can be found in the surrounding waters.
-The island is also home to some species of possums and lizards.
+Plants on the island include Allocasuarina verticilata (drooping sheoke) river red gums, silver wattle, acacia paradoxa (hedge wattle)manna gum, southern mahogany and wallaby and spear grass.
+Two species of native saltbush were reintroduced to the island in the late 1990s and have become the dominant understorey in much of the island.
+Saltbush is a habitat for insects and small birds and use useful for out competeing and suppressing exotic weeds.The island is inhabited by several species of birds, including superb fairy wrens, honeyeaters, spotted pardelotes, willie wagtails, grey fantails, red rumped parrots, crested pigeons, cormorants, kookaburras, magpies, wattlebirds and white-faced herons.
+Water birds such as Pacific black ducks, black Swan, dusky moorhen and maned ducks can be found in the surrounding waters.
+The island is also home to some species of possums and reptiles, including snakes and lizards.
 Micro-bats and grey-headed flying foxes (pteropus poliocephalus) visit at night in search of food.
+There have been very rare visits to the island by solitary swamp wallabies.